 One of my greatest frustrations in the net neutrality debate is that, for all the theoretical problems in need of government solutions imagined by supporters, those same advocates were unable or unwilling to see beyond their own short-term interests.
 Net neutrality supporters either ignored or rejected the idea that we can innovate and build our way out of the challenges they see coming down the pipe.
 As a result, a timely debate about the future of Internet access was instead sensationalized as an existential battle between freedom-loving creators and would-be corporate censors.

-By polarizing the debate over net neutrality and pitting it as an “us versus them” question, the obvious solution to constrained bandwidth capacity has barely been part of the discussion.
-The reality is that every potential drawback of an unregulated or only lightly regulated Internet cited by net neutrality proponents — be it throttling, blocking or capacity-driven data discrimination in any form — could be remedied through more accessible and affordable bandwidth.
+By polarizing the debate over net neutrality and pitting it as an “us versus them” question, the obvious solution to constrained network capacity has barely been part of the discussion.
+The reality is that every potential drawback of an unregulated or only lightly regulated Internet cited by net neutrality proponents — be it throttling, blocking or capacity-driven data discrimination in any form — could be remedied through more accessible and affordable network capacity.

 Such an “all of the above,” expansion-focused approach is especially important in and for the underserved communities I represent in southern Illinois.
 According to the Paul Simon Public Policy Institute, as many as 18 percent of my constituents in deep southern Illinois do not have Internet access at home.
 Of those without access, the same report found that two-thirds have earned only their GED and a third say broadband is too expensive.